Welcome to IMPDb!

 Crashed landed at Logan Airport in Boston on 10 August 1989.
 No one was injured.

 Registration N73711, c/n 20209/152 built in 1969.
-Aloha Airlines Flight 243 suffered extensive damage after an explosive decompression in flight, but was able to land safely at Kahului Airport on Maui, Hawaii on 28 April 1988.
+Aloha Airlines Flight 243 suffered extensive damage after an explosive decompression in flight, but was able to land safely at Kahului Airport (OGG/PHOG) on Maui, Hawaii on 28 April 1988.
 There was one fatality, flight attendant Clarabelle "C.B."
 Lansing, who was ejected from the airplane.
 Another 65 passengers and crew were injured.

 Same aircraft in other movies at IMPDb: Frequently Seen Aircraft.